 Learning how to set a primary monitor for gaming can help you get an immersive experience.
-Nowadays, using a dual or triple monitor setup is common for most gamers, so long as they choose the right monitor for their setup.
+Nowadays, using a dual or triple monitor setup is common for most gamers.
 Still, the challenge for some comes when they want to set the primary monitor in the setup.
 On one side, it is easy to connect several monitors with cables.
 But, on the other side, making the top-ranked gaming monitor the primary requires some knowledge on how to go about the monitor and graphics card settings.
 So, let us go through the necessary steps.

 The setting of changing your primary monitor is hidden, but the process is easy.
 Here are the steps you need to take:

 - Select the screen you want to make “Primary” and hit “Make this my main display.”

 Note: Make sure that your main display is a better quality monitor in order to guarantee the best eye protection while gaming.